-If you need to take tramadol for long periods, your body can become tolerant to it.
+If you need to take tramadol for long periods of time, your body may become tolerant to it.
 It is also possible to become dependent on tramadol if you take it for a long time.
 However, this is much less likely than with other opioids.
-It's not usually a problem when you stop taking it because withdrawal symptoms can generally be avoided by reducing treatment gradually.
+It's not usually a problem when you stop taking it.
+Withdrawal symptoms can generally be avoided by reducing treatment gradually.

-You mustn't take a higher dose of tramadol than prescribed by your physician or take it for longer than they recommend.
+You mustn't take a higher dose of tramadol than prescribed by your physician.
+You may also not take it longer than your MD recommends.
 When stopping treatment, make sure to follow your doctor's instructions.

 - More info at firstname.lastname@example.org or +44 20 3289 8289